JohnnyonFlame/Mice-in-Joy/README.md

 You can customize the driver by changing the polling rate and sensivity (sic) on the analog.conf file, which should be placed on your home folder.

+--- Thanks:

+- The homebrew console scene (GPH, GBATemp, Dingoonity...)
+- Sketchstick (for the icon included in this project)

 --- LICENSE:

 This program is free software: you can redistribute it and/or modify